Ok, so it's not really "camping".

 In North America, a number of campgrounds now offer yurts that come complete with beds, kitchen gear, heaters, air conditioners, coffee pots, and maybe even a microwave.

-What's a yurt?
 Historically, yurts are circular dwellings used since ancient times by nomadic peoples on the steppes of Central Asia.
 When Marco Polo visited Mongolia in the 14th century, he found nomads in yurts made of wood frames covered by animal skins, with dome-type roofs that opened at the top.

 A few decades ago, a number of companies rediscovered the yurt concept and designed attractive modern-day yurts.
 These distinctive round dwellings are cropping up at campgrounds now.